thestatsguy/thestatsguy/content/post/2020-08-30-faq-about-the-master-of-science-in-statistics-programme-in-nus.md

 __Q1.
 May I know what your educational/professional background is before the MSc?__

 A1.
-My degree was in biostatistics before the msc
+My degree was in biostatistics before the Msc.

 __Q2.
 What field were you in before joining the programme?__